-Often, when we picture extraterrestrial life, we picture something from a hollywood movie.
+Often, when we picture extraterrestrial life, we picture something from a Hollywood movie.

 Life on other planets exists!
 Besides life on Earth, scientists have found living organisms within our own solar system.
-Theses organisms are almost always bacteria known as xenophiles.
+These organisms are almost always bacteria known as xenophiles.
 Xenophiles are adapted to thrive in the harshest conditions (for example, ultra-acidic conditions) imaginable.
 Some scientists believe xenophiles are a prerequisite for more advanced life forms.

-So called “Goldilocks” planets (not too hot, not too cold, but just right for life) like Earth exist elsewhere in the universe.
-At this time our technology does not allow us to know for certain if humanoid life exists elsewhere, but it is possible, and even probable.
+So-called “Goldilocks” planets (not too hot, not too cold, but just right for life) like Earth exist elsewhere in the universe.
+At this time our technology does not allow us to know for certain if humanoid life exists elsewhere, but it is possible and even probable.

 Your Cosmic Address